ndronos/c-nomorph/Adamson-2011/README.md

 - https://youtube.com/watch?v=9ei-rbULWoA

 ```
-Not evey language can be "punk".
+Not every language can be "punk".

+Not every language should -:w
+sometimes you do want the protections and comfortas of the Web Scripting languages,

 (Adamson, 2011)